-

 FELIPE ZAMANA

-Professor, Writer, Speaker, and Researcher.
+Lecturer, Writer, Speaker, and Researcher.
 His work aims to bridge academic knowledge and professional practice through Education.

 Read more→